Martamm13/Python-projects/Python-Introduction/README.md

 # Python Introduction

+Through these guided projects, I learned key Python skills by working on real tasks:

-- Measurement Converter: A tool to convert between different units like length, weight, and temperature.
+- Measurement Converter – Built a tool to convert length, weight, and temperature, learning how to handle user input and unit conversions.

-- Calculator: A basic calculator that performs addition, subtraction, multiplication, and division.
+- Calculator – Created a basic calculator to practice using functions and performing arithmetic operations.

-- File Sorter: A script to automatically sort files into folders by type.
+- File Sorter – Learned file handling by making a script that automatically organizes files into folders by type.

-- Automated Crypto Web Scraper: A bot that retrieves the latest crypto prices and data from the web.
+- Crypto Web Scraper – Gained experience in web scraping by building a bot that collects real-time cryptocurrency prices.